jpg32/OctoPrint-Octorant/README.md

 ### Message Settings

-Here you can customize every message handled by Octorant.
+Here you can customize every message handled by Octoprint.

 - **Toggle the message** : by unchecking the checkbox in front of the message title, you can disable the message.
 It won't be sent to Twitter.
 - **Message** : you can change the default content here.
 See the section [Message format](#message-format) for more information.